-Anyhow, I had a really strong, nostalgic craving for one of those popsicles.
+Despite my favorite color being orange, I don't usually like the taste in drinks or food.
+However, I had a really strong, nostalgic craving for one of those citrusy creamsicle popsicles.
 And since I'm a bit of a popsicle pro - see my popsicle miniseries - I knew that I could knock a homemade version of these out of the park!

-I wanted a true nod to the store-bought kind, so I wanted to make sure there were distinct layers in this popsicle instead of just blending the orange and the cream together.
-And honestly, these came out perfectly for so little effort!
-You guys have to try these.
+This recipe is a true nod to the store-bought kind, so they have distinct layers instead of just blending the orange and cream together.
+They come together perfectly for so little effort!
+You have to try these cool treats.

 Ingredients